RiftValleySoftware/RVS_BasicGCDTimer/README.md

 `timeIntervalInSeconds` is a double-precision floating point number, with the timer period, in seconds (not milliseconds).
 It is required to be a positive value over zero.

-The `delegate` is required.
-The timer won't work at all without a valid delegate.
+The `delegate` is required (if there is no completion).
+The timer won't work at all without a valid delegate or completion.

 `leewayInMilliseconds` is the recommended "leeway" that Apple suggests that you give timers.
 This helps conserve energy in mobile devices.